sechabamot/DVT_Elevator_Challange/README.md

 ## 🚀 Features

-- Simulates up to 10 passenger elevators moving independently.
+- Simulates up to X number of elevators moving independently.
 - Supports random and manual elevator requests.
 - Visual representation of elevator positions, directions, and status in real-time.
 - Request highlighting for visibility.